MakeSchool-Tutorials/Hoppy-Bunny-SpriteKit-Swift3-V2/P7-Setting-Up-Collisions/content.md

 Notice that 1+2+4 = 7.
 Also notice that in binary the number 7 shares a 1 in the same columns as Player, Obstacle, and Ground.

 You don't want the player (1) to collide with goal (8)!
-Notice the goal Category Bit Mask in binary doesn't share a 1 in any of the collumns with the *Player Collision Bit Mask*.
+Notice the goal Category Bit Mask in binary doesn't share a 1 in any of the columns with the *Player Collision Bit Mask*.

 #Contact Bit Masks

 A contact doesn't produce a physical interaction but it is noticed by the physics engine.
-You want to know when the player (1) makes contact with the goal (8) becuase this will score a point.
+You want to know when the player (1) makes contact with the goal (8) because this will score a point.
 You also want to know when the player hits obstacles (2) or the ground (4) because this ends the game.

 - `0010` = 2 Obstacles
 - `0100` = 4 Ground